-How to watch video and streaming via DLNA
+How to watch video and stream via DLNA

 You may also want to grab a DLNA app from the Google Play Store so you can wirelessly stream photos, audio, and video to and from your Nexus 7 to other DLNA devices such as your HDTV, PlayStation 3, or music system.
 We like Skifta because it’s super easy to use.

 You should go to Settings > Security and consider which precautions you want to take with your Nexus 7 carefully.
 You can choose a Screen lock method as a password, a pattern, face unlock, or just allow swipe to unlock.
 If you’re only using your Nexus 7 around the house and you don’t intend to keep anything sensitive on it then there’s no need to worry, but if you’ll be taking your tablet out and about then it’s wise to set a password.